Cave-Tubing & Belize Zoo

 The day starts with a beautiful 20 minutes plane ride over northern Belize’s reef, coastline and lowlands to the Orange Walk district.

 The flight leaves San Pedro at 9am and takes you directly to the airport at the Orange Walk district.

 A short drive (approx 10 minutes) in a van brings you to Lamanai Landings, where you will be met up by your Lamanai guide and boat captain that will take care of you during the day.

 First you will enjoy a relaxing boat ride up the New River.

-This is a true wild jungle river ride where the flora and fauna abounds with hundreds of different species of birds, fresh water turtles, green iguanas, insect bats, wild orchids, monkeys and crocodiles (Lamanai is Mayan for "Submerged Crocodile")!
+This is a true jungle river ride where the flora and fauna abound with hundreds of different species of birds, freshwater turtles, green iguanas, insect bats, wild orchids, monkeys and crocodiles (Lamanai is Mayan for "Submerged Crocodile")!

 At the entrance to the New River Lagoon, the ruins of Lamanai rise into view.

-The ruins has a unique setting at the New River Lagoon within the tropical rainforest of central Belize.
+The ruins have a unique setting at the New River Lagoon within the tropical rainforest of central Belize.